 This article is your comprehensive guide to understanding Channel Islands legal career progression from NQ to Partner, offering valuable insights into roles, expectations, rewards and the unique environment that fosters professional growth in Jersey and Guernsey and it’s about more than just low-income tax and quiet beaches!

-For more on housing, immigration and salaries, see our Channel Islands Jurisdiction Guide.
+For more on housing, immigration and salaries, see our Channel Islands jurisdiction guide.

 NQ legal jobs in the Channel Islands tend to be focused on key practice areas: corporate, finance and funds, commercial litigation, and private client and trusts work.
 The workload is varied and broad.
 For example, in a corporate NQ role, you might handle corporate M&A, investment funds, finance and regulatory work- all within your first year.